hafriedlander/phockito/README.md

-# Pokito - Mockito for PHP
+# Phockito - Mockito for PHP

 Mocking framework inspired by Mockito for Java